erhsparks/Hulubaloo/docs/README.md

 ## Minimum Viable Product

-Huluballoo is a full stack web application which adds a social aspect to Hulu's video streaming.
+Huluballoo is a full stack web application which adds social features to Hulu's video streaming by integrating live commenting during video streaming sessions.
 It is built using Ruby on Rails and React/Redux.

-By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:
+Minimum viable product will include the following:

 - [ ] Hosting on Heroku
 - [ ] Sign up, log in, log out, guest/demo login
-- [ ]
+- [ ] .
-- [ ]
+- [ ] .
-- [ ]
+- [ ] .
-- [ ]
+- [ ] .
-- [ ]
+- [ ] .
 - [ ] Production README

+Each feature will be considered complete when it is appropriately styled using CSS, includes adequate seed data, and can be seamlessly and intuitively navigated by an end user.

 ## Design Docs
 * [View Wireframes][wireframes]